May 2nd to May 30th 2022

 Applications and deadlines

-If you plan to only take the online course, you only need to send us an email at email@example.com and briefly introduce yourself, your motivation for taking the course and your area of expertise.
+If you only plan to take the online course, you simply need to send us an email at email@example.com and briefly introduce yourself, your motivation for taking the course and your area of expertise.
 We will get back to you with further information.
-The online course will take place between May 3rd and May 31st.
+The online course will take place between May 2nd and May 30th 2022.

 If you apply for a scholarship, please also e-mail us a scholarship request statement (in English or French), in which you provide details on the motivation for your request and you show you have been unsuccessful in securing funding.
-Please note that the scholarships are highly competitive and they will be assessed based on the quality of the applications.
+Please note that there is a limited number of scholarships and they are highly competitive.
+Scholarships will be assessed based on the quality of the applications.

-If you apply for the online course because you plan to participate in the Summer School on System Dynamics for Sustainability, please submit a motivation letter, your CV and one recommendation letter (in either English or French) to firstname.lastname@example.org.
+If you apply for the online course because you plan to participate in the Summer School on System Dynamics for Sustainability, please also submit a motivation letter, your CV and one recommendation letter to firstname.lastname@example.org.